Introduction to Connecticut Slot Machine Casino Gambling 2018

 In May 2018, a bill submitted to the Connecticut state legislature for an MGM International Resorts casino in Bridgeport was not approved after “a monumental struggle and heavy lobbying”.
 Expectations are that it will be submitted again for state approval in 2019.

 This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

 The minimum gambling age in Connecticut depends upon the gambling activity:

 Pari-mutuel wagering has had a long history in Connecticut, with many changes.
-While multiple dog, horse, and jai alai race tracks were once available, the last of these closed in 2005.
+While multiple dog and horse tracks as well as jai alai were once available, the last of these closed in 2005.

 However, pari-mutuel wagering is still available at 16 off-track betting (OTB) facilities, including at Foxwoods and Mohegan Sun.
 Besides these two tribal casinos, other OTB locations in Connecticut do not offer any electronic gaming machines such as slots.

 The Connecticut state government has a Division of Legalized Gambling website as well as negotiated Connecticut tribal-state compacts with its two federally recognized American Indian tribes.

 Connecticut’s two federally-recognized tribes are the Mashantucket Pequot Tribe, operators of Foxwoods, and the Mohegan Tribe who operates the Mohegan Sun casino.
 Both tribes are expected to operate a satellite casino planned for East Windsor together, off their mutual tribal reservations.